 2. While driving, NEVER pull over if someone driving alongside you points at your car pretending something is wrong.
 If this happens, drive to the nearest well-lit and populated gas station and look the car over yourself (or ask an attendant).
 Believe it or not, many women have fallen for this for fear of their car spontaneously exploding in the middle of the road.
 Not likely.

 3. ALWAYS lock your car doors while driving.
 I have read several cases where an attacker simply walks up to a woman’s car while she’s at a traffic light and jumps in with his gun or knife drawn.
+If you use Lyft, Uber or other rideshare arrangements the safety rules are quite different.

 4. When having your car serviced, only give the attendant your car keys and detach the keys to your home.
 They have key duplicators readily available and generally, have your address on file.